vbotka/ansible-apache/docs/source/guide.rst

 Default variables
 -----------------

-* Most of the variables are self-explaining
-* For Apache configuration (23-58) see `Apache HTTP Server Documentation <https://httpd.apache.org/docs/>`_.
-* Other variables will be explained in the next sections.
+Most of the variables are self-explaining.
+For Apache configuration (23-58) see `Apache HTTP Server Documentation <https://httpd.apache.org/docs/>`_.
+Other variables will be explained in the following sections.

 [`defaults/main.yml <https://github.com/vbotka/ansible-apache/blob/master/defaults/main.yml>`_]